bewanic/CPSC-1050-Project-02/README.md

 - Defeat all enemies from every location to save Gotham City

+5) Important notes

+- The location selection process is totally random and can't be controlled.
+The user must keep rotating through locations until they reach the 4 different areas and complete each respective quest.

 CREDITS:

 - Developed by Brandon David Ewanick
 - Inspired by Batman universe and DC comics

+HAVE FUN!!